HuangxingLin123/Rain-Over-Me/code_for_DID_data/ReadMe.md

 Note:
 ========
-The training process of this method is somewhat unstable.
+For DID data, the training process is somewhat unstable.
 If you find that loss "hard_ssim" is always 0.000 in epoch 1, stop the code and rerun.